 It’s important to set a company standard for your employees.
 After all, when one of your fleet drivers messes up, it doesn’t reflect badly on them.
 It reflects badly on the whole company.
 This is especially true if you drive vehicles with your logo pasted on the side.
 You can set a standard by talking to new drivers and letting them know your expectations.

-3. Make Sure Your Vehicles Are in Good Condition
+3. Make Sure Your Vehicles Are in Good Condition for Cost of Fleet Insurance

 Staying on top of your fleet vehicle maintenance is a key part of running a good business.
 If your vehicles aren’t in working order, then they’re more dangerous on the road.
-They even have the potential to breakdown while driving.
+They even have the potential to break down while driving.
 This could cause deadly accidents.
 So how do you make sure your vehicles are in good condition?

 First, delegate the different responsibilities so that no one is confused.
-Remind drivers of their duties to maintenance while driving.
+Remind drivers of their duties to maintain while driving.
 For example, they might be in charge of changing the oil and making sure the tires are okay.
 You should also prepare for both routine maintenance and unexpected repairs.

 Unexpected repairs are the worst because they’re often the most expensive.
 As such, if you notice certain vehicles experiencing a lot of unexpected repairs, then you should consider replacing them.